Baked pears, hazelnut praline ice cream and biscotti

 Save recipe icon Save recipe icon Save recipe

-Christmas recipes for six
+Christmas for six

 Chocolate tarts with mulled pears